-Are you having trouble sleeping and struggling to lose weight?
+Are you having trouble sleeping and struggling to weight loss?
 It may not be a coincidence.
 Research has shown that lack of sleep can affect your body’s ability to regulate hormones that control your appetite and metabolism, leading to an increase in cravings and an inability to burn calories efficiently.
 In this blog post, we’ll explore the link between lack of sleep and weight loss, and offer tips to help you get a good night’s rest.

 The Science Behind Sleep And Weight Loss